sharkocha/LingoVison/README.md

 ### Test Performance

-Execute `lingo_vision.py` to test the performance of device type identification.
+Execute `lingo_vision_test.py` to test the performance of device type identification.
 This will use test dataset in `dataset` directory and generate results to `result` directory.

+Execute `lingo_vision_ident.py` to practically identify the devices in `dataset` directory.

 ### Generate Picture